kabooboo/giphon/README.md

-# gitlab-siphon
+# Giphon

-Download all projects in a Gitlab group or instance
+Giphon is the contraction of _Gitlab_ and _siphon_.
+This CLI tools allows users to recursively clone all projects in a given Gitlab group or instance.